vy-labs/amazon-cloudformation-dse/README.md

 https://docs.datastax.com/en/opscenter/6.0/opsc/configure/opscManageUsers.html
 ```

-Since we have less number of nodes, we don't want autoscaling group to
+Since we have less number of nodes, **we don't want autoscaling group to
 terminate any instance as the new node will take too much time to boot up,
-enable instance protection for the autoscaling group once you are done with the setup
+enable instance protection for the autoscaling group once you are done with the setup, also enable instance termination protection for already up instances**

 Stress test
 --